eriksank/rpc-websocket/README.md

 ws.rpc('f',[x1,x2],function(y) { /* do something with y */ });
 ```

-It would, of course, be possible to go the same route as _CORBA_ and generate such code from an _IDL_.
+It would, of course, be possible to go the same route as _CORBA_ and generate this code from an _IDL_.
 However, nobody ever felt the urge to do that for ajax.
-Therefore, I suspect there is simply no demand for this type of IDL compilers or for hiding the code behind a specifications file that may not even look simpler.
+Therefore, I suspect there is simply no demand for this type of IDL compilers, or for hiding the code behind a specifications file that may not even be simpler.

 <a name="handlingbeforesend/aftersendevents"></a>

 ### 5.5\.
 Handling beforeSend/afterSend events

-You can use the `beforeSend` event to make changes to the message about to be sent.
-You can `afterSend` event to, for example, do some logging, after successfully sending the message:
+You can use the `beforeSend` event to make changes to the message that is about to be sent.
+You can use the `afterSend` event to do some logging, for example, after successfully sending a message:

 ```javascript
 var ioSocket = require('engine.io-client')('ws://localhost:8081');